Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 Rich: Playing at 120 and sitting about a foot and a half from the monitor, that can lead to a bit of motion sickness.

 Olson: This is one of the benefits of being triple-A and having a really large team.
 If somebody does do something that induces motion sickness, you’re probably going to hear about it.
 I remember playing Quake II back in high school.
 I had to put a border around my screen, things like that.
 I’m pretty susceptible.
 But it hasn’t triggered me in all these years working on Call of Duty.
 It’s in a pretty good place.
 But every once in a while you’ll see something in development and you’ll get motion sick.
-We take that feedback and hopefully people can address it.
+We take that feedback, and hopefully people can address it.

 GamesBeat: Can you tell me more about the terrain editor and the improvements you’ve made?

 Hooker: Our goal was to improve — we developed this for the larger maps, for things like Blackout.
-We’ve continued to improve on it, not only the look, but also the speed with which we can iterate, so we’re able to let the designers throw down environments, make them look finished as fast as possible, play them, see what’s fun, and make changes as fast as possible.
+We’ve continued to improve on it, not only the look, but also the speed with which we can iterate so we’re able to let the designers throw down environments, make them look finished as fast as possible, play them, see what’s fun, and make changes as fast as possible.
 The whole time, we keep it looking as good as it can for next-gen and current-gen both.

 It’s a hybrid of being able to procedurally create a massive world and then immediately lock things down and dial them in, going in and getting that level of precision that we need for competitive gameplay and for campaign, which is all about the visuals.
 We can procedurally place trees and a forest, but then get all the way down to, “I want to move this tree three inches.”
 It blends seamlessly with the terrain.
-We can do things like draw a road, and the road looks like it’s always been there, in just a few clicks.
+We can do things like draw a road, and the road looks like it’s always been there in just a few clicks.

 Making things natural was a big goal with the procedural content.
 It’s one thing for a designer to come down and draw a road, but to be able to have the machine follow up and naturally place pebbles along the side of the road, grass that transitions into taller grass — the machine is able to make things look natural much more quickly than a human would be able to.
 Even just in the placement of the trees and forests.
 They’re not in rows, but they’re also not random.
 They grow in clumps.
 This is built into the system.
 If someone goes and paints a forest, they’ll automatically get trees placed in a believable, natural way that your mind interprets as a forest.
 And then if a specific tree has to move for a sight line, they have the ability to do that.